Luke McCowan

-Luke McCowan (born 9 December 1997) is a Scottish professional footballer who plays as a midfielder or left winger for club Celtic.
+Luke McCowan (born 9 December 1997) is a Scottish professional footballer who plays as a midfielder or left wing-back for club Celtic.

 Early life

-McCowan was born in Greenock, Scotland and attended St. Laurence's Primary School & Notre Dame High School.
+McCowan was born in Greenock, Scotland and attended St. Laurence's Primary School and Notre Dame High School.

 Career

 Youth career

 In 2015, McCowan won the West of Scotland Title with East End United F.C.
 While at the Ayr United's youth teams, he had a busy day as he had to be up at 5am to work as a lifeguard at Waterfront Leisure Complex before attending gym sessions in the afternoon, then driving for over an hour to train with Ayr.

 Ayr United

 On 1 July 2017, McCowan signed his first professional contract for Ayr United lasting one year.
 In his first season, he made five appearances, scoring one goal in all competitions, with one appearance coming in the League.
 On 6 June 2019, it was announced that McCowan had been given a two-year contract after getting rave reviews from the game against Partick Thistle in late April.